Adenium Obesum: a piece of Africa in your home

 The ideal substrate for the Desert Rose is very well-draining,

-The ideal mix is for Cactaceae & succulents: a sandy and light mix, perfect for protecting the caudex from rot.
+A mix for Cactaceae & succulents is ideal: a sandy and light mix, perfect for protecting the caudex from rot.

 Fertilizer and repotting

-From March to September, Adenium can be given a light fertilizer, preferably rich in potassium, to help it flower.
+From March to September, Adenium can be accompanied with a light fertilizer, preferably rich in potassium, to help it bloom.

 Repotting is not frequent and can be done every 1/2 years.